There are four ways to add items to a list:

 This moves all items to the right by 1 and then adds the new item to the 0th index.
 This code outputs the list’s contents:

 List<T> uses a dynamically-sized array internally.
 This is why List.Insert() has to move items to the right before inserting the new item.
 It uses Array.Copy() to move items and resizes when necessary.
-If you’re running into performance problems with List.Insert(), consider using LinkedList.AddFirst() instead (up to 30x faster in my testing).
+If you’re running into performance problems with List.Insert(), and always need to insert to the head of the list, then consider using a LinkedList instead since it’s a better fit for that scenario.
+In my tests, I found LinkedList.AddFirst() up to 30x faster than using Insert(0) with a regular list.

 Add multiple items with List.AddRange()